qsc-emily/PagerDuty/README.md

 ## Solution Type:
 Integration Concept

 ## Overview:

+- Description:
-This repo contains a PagerDuty Incidents Manager Integration.
+  - This repo contains a PagerDuty Incidents Manager Integration.
 The goal is to allow for custom incidents to be created within Q-SYS and sent to PagerDuty.
 The controls can be placed on an UCI to allow for users to submit incidents based on their experience.

+- Instructions:
-To view the underlying code, go to pager_duty.lua.
+  - To view the underlying code, go to pager_duty.lua.
 To view the demo design go to pager_duty.qsys.

-Click here for instructions on setting up your integration within PagerDuty: https://support.pagerduty.com/docs/services-and-integrations
+  - Click here for instructions on setting up your integration within PagerDuty: https://support.pagerduty.com/docs/services-and-integrations

 - Product Manufacturer
   - PagerDuty